Daryn258/PRODIGY_DS_01/README.md

-Created a bar chart or histogram to visualize the distribution of a continuous variable
+Created a bar chart or histogram to visualize the distribution of a categorical variable